0x263b/Otherside/README.md

 # Otherside for Twitter

-[Otherside](https://otherside.site) creates a [Twitter List](https://twitter.com/lists) of the accounts someone follows, letting you to see Twitter from their perspective.
+[Otherside](https://otherside.site) creates a [Twitter List](https://twitter.com/lists) of the accounts someone follows, letting you see Twitter from their perspective.

 Inspired by [this post](http://parkerhiggins.net/2015/12/a-twitter-list-of-somebody-elses-timeline/), and [twitter goggles](https://github.com/ardubs/goggles).